Vyshnavi-Kathuroju/DevOps/Tools/Git.md

 Git as a technology enables us to manage and track the progress and history of our project.

-## So what does Git help us do exactly ?
+## Git operations, what do they enable us to do ?

 #### _There is a remote repository that you need to clone on your system locally_